Sri Lakshmi Narasimha Swamy Temple, Yadagirigutta

 The Sri Lakshmi Narasimha Swamy Temple or Yadadri or Yadagiri Gutta Devasthanam (YGD), or Pancha Narasimha Kshetram or Rishi Aradhana Kshetram is a Hindu Temple situated on a hillock in the small town of Yadagirigutta in the Yadadri Bhuvanagiri district of the Indian state of Telangana.
 Yadadri Temple is touted as Telangana's own Tirupati.
-The Temple is dedicated to the god Narasimha an Avatar of Vishnu JP.
+The Temple is dedicated to the god Narasimha, an Avatar of Vishnu.

 The temple was expanded and rebuilt between 2016 and March 2022.
 It is 65 km from Hyderabad.

 Temple Legend

-According to the Skanda Purana, Yada, the son of the sage performed penance here to the god Narasimha.
+According to the Skanda Purana, Yada, the son of the sage Rishyasringa performed penance here to the god Narasimha.
 Being pleased with his penance, Narasimha manifested himself in five forms: Jvala Narasimha, Gandabherunda Narasimha, Yogananda Narasimha, Ugra Narasimha, and Lakshmi Narasimha.
 Yada requested Narasimha to remain on the hill in these forms.
 For this reason, the temple has deities of Narasimha in all five forms enshrined in stone in the main cave.
 Historically, the temple has followed the Tenkalai tradition of the Vaishnava Agama Shastras as followed in South India.